Justin8912/playground/docs/feat/US1672368-F244351/implementation-progress.md

 **Status**: In Progress (June 12, 2025)

 **Summary**: Implemented the core notebook exclusion functionality with a simple text input field that accepts comma-separated notebook names.
 Added utility functions to convert between notebook names and IDs, ensuring the filter criteria uses the proper notebook IDs when filtering.
-Enhanced the filtering logic to exclude all child notebooks when a parent notebook is excluded, providing intuitive hierarchical filtering.
-Updated the configuration service to handle synchronization between the UI setting and internal filter criteria.
-Created test utilities to verify the notebook exclusion functionality.
+Enhanced the filtering logic with a sophisticated hierarchy mapping system that correctly handles notebooks with the same name in different parent contexts.
+The implementation uses a parent-child map and efficiently caches notebook paths to avoid redundant processing.
+Created comprehensive test utilities to verify the notebook exclusion functionality, including tests for notebook name collisions.

 ## Milestone 3: Implement Note Selection and Filtering Logic
 - [x] Enhance the `selectRandomNote` function to use filtering criteria